 Done thoughtfully, charity has a role in the world.
 But it’s not development.
 USAID isn’t alone in pulling these bait-and-switches.
 Bill and Melinda Gates regularly present their foundation as doing “development” work.
 Bill Gates, claiming to refute the belief that “Foreign aid is a big waste,” lists nine examples (all funded by his foundation) which he feels prove the value of aid.(6) All nine are charitable in nature.
 They strive to improve health.
 None address the underlying reasons that outside assistance is needed.
 None is about creating a world where people have greater control over key aspects of their lives and don’t need assistance from billionaires.
 The rich are being nice, and sometimes they like being nice.
 As long as aid means charity, the poor will get crumbs only if and when the rich feel like tossing a few over the fence.

 Comments from Twitter

-CF Kahn, @citizenkahn76: One of the most horrendous concepts ever, is the “problem tree”.
-Its focus on what’s not there, kills self-esteem & makes external support seem inevitable.
-Prosperity can not exist without identifying/exploiting one’s strengths… The concept goes far beyond the aid industry & is found in all branches of social science.
+CF Kahn, @citizenkahn76: One of the most horrendous concepts ever is the “problem tree”.
+It focuses on what’s not there, it kills self-esteem & makes external support seem inevitable.
+Prosperity can not exist without identifying and exploiting one’s strengths… The concept goes far beyond the aid industry & is found in all branches of social science.
 An (old school) social worker will analyse an underperforming kid from a “problem perspective”, just as much as old school African leaders will define policies based on gaps/problems.